IHE/ITI.Topologies/topologies.md

 These concepts are explained further in [section 3.3 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#33-federated-discovery-and-retrieve).

-### Transparent Proxy
+### Proxy

-A **Transparent Proxy** is similar to a network gateway in that it brokers access across network boundaries.
-However, it is different in that a Transparent Proxy has no internal business logic - it exists solely to broker trust across the network boundary, and possibly provide translation services.
+A **Proxy** in the context of document sharing is similar to a network gateway in that it brokers access across network boundaries.
+However, it is different in that a Proxy has no internal business logic - it exists solely to broker trust across the network boundary, and possibly provide translation services.

 For example, suppose network 1 exists and is running smoothly, with trust between nodes being managed by a Certificate Authority internal to the network.
 However, that network then wants to join a higher level network, network 2, so its participants get access to the participants of the higher level, and vice versa.
-In order to ease the burden of federating trust across the multiple networks, network 1 might introduce a transparent proxy into its infrastructure.
+In order to ease the burden of federating trust across the multiple networks, network 1 might introduce a proxy into its infrastructure.
 That proxy would trust, and be trusted by, the members of network 1, and also the other members of the higher level network 2.
-The transparent proxy would simply forward requests and responses in both directions across the network boundary, accessing network 1 on behalf of network 2, and network 2 on behalf of network 1.
+The proxy would simply forward requests and responses in both directions across the network boundary, accessing network 1 on behalf of network 2, and network 2 on behalf of network 1.

-A transparent proxy need not be represented in a directory, because systems on the network will not necessarily be aware of its existence.
-From their perspective, they are talking directly to the system behind the proxy, thus why the proxy is "transparent".
+A proxy need not be represented in a directory, because systems on the network will not necessarily be aware of its existence.
+From their perspective, they are talking directly to the system behind the proxy.

 ### Central Network Directory